Written by Celeste Josephine

 Since then, I haven’t been able to stop creating.
 I love watercolour and splashy, vibrant acrylic paint.
 I love how every swirl and lick of paint tells a story and that story is different for each person.
 I absolutely love hearing that my art has evoked meaning or connection in others.
 And I love being able to share something that brings me so much joy.

-Last year, I was diagnosed Autistic and ADHD and it felt like coming home.
 Everything fell into place and I am learning to love and embrace my neurodivergence.
 Part of that process of self-love and acceptance has come from connecting with my neurokin and feeling accepted within the neurodivergent community.

 In recent years, I have had the wonderful opportunity of creating artwork for Reframing Autism and last year I teamed up with Reframing Autism’s CEO, Dr Melanie Heyworth, to illustrate her book Just Right For You, of which I am incredibly proud.
 Just Right For You is a story that offers a warm, optimistic way of introducing Autism to your child and embracing their differences.

 I found the illustration process deeply healing and cathartic and I have to admit more than a few tears were shed thinking back to my own experiences as an Autistic child.
 I loved creating each character, with their unique and beautiful personalities.
 The friendly monster character acts as a safe presence to explore big feelings, something I wish I had growing up.